Craving chewy chocolate chip cookies? This recipe right here is a bakery-style chocolate chip cookie that is going to wow your whole family or guests.

 How to make Joanna Gaines Chocolate Chip Cookies

-ONE: Start by preheating your oven to 350F degrees.
+First: Start by preheating your oven to 350F degrees.
 Then line and prep your baking sheets with parchment paper to be ready for the cookies.

-TWO: Put your softened butter and sugar in a stand mixer and beat until blended or for 2-3 minutes on medium high speed.
+Second: Put your softened butter and sugar in a stand mixer and beat until blended or for 2-3 minutes on medium high speed.
 You want it to incorporate the two and create a light and fluffy texture.

-THREE: Add in eggs and vanilla and mix on low.
+Third: Add in eggs and vanilla and mix on low.
 Slowly add in the dry ingredients.
 Make sure to scrape down the sides as you incorporate the two.

-FOUR: Add the chocolate chips, and fold them together with a wooden spoon or spatula.
+Fourth: Add the chocolate chips, and fold them together with a wooden spoon or spatula.
 Leave a few chips out to top the cookies.

-FIVE: Now you will form your cookie balls and place them on the prepared cookie sheets.
+Fifth: Now you will form your cookie balls and place them on the prepared cookie sheets.
 Top with the remaining chocolate chips.
 Bake until lightly browned and then transfer to wire racks to cool and serve!

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.